My Shortlist

 WALDORF ACADEMY

 We assess each child on an individual basis.
 We do not have EA's the class so we determine a balance in the class and the capacity of the teacher.
-We can offer two sessions of resource support a week for a limited number of students.
+We can offer resource support for a limited number of students.

 • EXTRACURRICULARS